International Admissions is located within the International Programs and Global Engagement office.

-Each campus will post the tests it accepts on its website and will notify students after they apply about the tests it accepts and when to submit scores.
-Those who have graduated from an accredited four-year U.S. college or university (obtained an undergraduate an/or graduate degree) where English is the primary language of instruction or who come from countries where English is the primary language need not submit an English language proficiency test.1
+Those who have graduated from an accredited secondary or four-year U.S. college or university (obtained an undergraduate an/or graduate degree) where English is the primary language of instruction or who come from countries where English is the primary language need not submit an English language proficiency test.1